Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Subscription and resource group should be correctly set and the location should be the closest location to the one chosen for the resource group.
   - Click ***Create***
   - The creation step may take several minutes.

+### One time copy using Azure Data Factory
+  - We will move resources to the folder **forphmdeploymentadf** in Data Lake Store from the container **forphmdeploymentadf** in our storage account using copy activity in Azure Data Factory.
+The steps to follow are [here](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/OneTimeADFcopy.md).

 ### Azure Data Factory Linked Services
   In order for data factory to link to the data locations, we will need to create a '[Linked Service](https://docs.microsoft.com/en-us/rest/api/datafactory/data-factory-linked-service)' which are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
 We will create Linked Service for Azure Storage account which contains the USQL scripts, the Azure Data Lake Store where the data resides, and finally the Azure Data Lake Analytics instance.
 We will set up these Linked Services first before we define the Datasets.